mikro-orm/mikro-orm/docs/versioned_docs/version-5.1/custom-types.md

 import { Property, types } from '@mikro-orm/core';

 @Property({ type: types.bigint, nullable: true })
-largeNumber?: string; // bigints are mapped to strings so we dont loose precision
+largeNumber?: string; // bigints are mapped to strings so we don't loose precision
 ```

 > Same map is also exported shortcut `t`.